 Beer I feel like I don’t even need to go into specific detail as to why I decided to pair these soufflés with a chocolate stout.
 This should be pretty obvious, but stouts go so well with chocolate.
 A chocolate stout goes even better with this recipe in particular.
 The great thing is that it’s the perfect time of year to sit down with a stout.
 It’s cold.
 It’s snowy, and stouts are so warming!
 Give the pairing a try.
 You won’t be disappointed!

-2 tablespoons unsalted butter, softened to room temperature (divided)
+- 2 tbsp unsalted butter softened to room temperature (divided)

-6 ounces dark chocolate (70% or higher), cut into small pieces
+- 6 oz dark chocolate (70% or higher) cut into small pieces